 - Roll the dough up tightly.
-When you have a tight roll, roll the seam downwards toward the table.
+Roll the seam downwards toward the table.

-- Seal the ends by pulling the dough on the side down over the roll in the side
+- Seal the ends by pulling the dough on the side down over the roll on the side

 - Put the shaped bread in an oval banneton with the seam upwards and put it in a plastic bag so that the dough doesn't dry out.